pjestin/cryptobot/README.md

 # cryptobot

 This repo contains tools for backtesting and running a cryptocurrency trading bot.
-The bot relies on Binance, so make sure you create a .binance file at the root of the repo, which conatins your credentials on 2 lines.
+The bot relies on Binance, so make sure you create a .binance file at the root of the repo, which contains your credentials on 2 lines.

 ## Setup

-Make sure you have Python 3.7 available.
+Make sure you have Python 3.9 and Pipenv available.

 ```
-python3 -m venv env
-source env/bin/activate
-pip install -r requirements-dev.txt
+pipenv install
+pipenv shell
 ```

 ## Tests